Join List Items vs Loop Mode: Choosing the Right Approach for List Processing

 When to Use Join List Items

-The Join List Items node is ideal when:
+The Join List Items node is ideal when:-

 Context Matters: Items need to be processed together to understand their relationship